richchapler/AzureSolutionsDocumentation/wip/Miscellaneous/Synapse_SparkPool.md

 - **Auto-scale**: a setting that automatically increases or decreases the number of machines in your Spark pool based on how busy it is
 - **Auto-pause**: a setting that shuts down your Spark pool after it’s been idle for a set time, so you don’t pay for unused machines
 - **Regional quotas**: Synapse Spark pools support up to 200 nodes per pool, with a minimum of 3 nodes for dedicated pools in many regions.
-Check your region’s limits under “Apache Spark pool service limits” in the Synapse docs.
+Check your region’s limits under "Apache Spark pool service limits" in the Synapse docs.

 #### Pipeline Constructs